-When it comes to marketers, they need a business automation tool to grow the business effectively.
+When it comes to marketers, need a business automation tool to grow the business effectively.
 HubSpot is one such automation platform to help marketers plan and organize the tasks they need to do to get the desired results.

-HubSpot has an integrated set-up such as marketing, sales, and services hub to store, monitor, and optimize the data to reach the target audience.
+HubSpot has an integrated set-up such as a marketing, sales, and services hub to store, monitor, and optimize the data to reach the target audience.

 But with all such great tools, there might be instances when the teams would find it difficult to understand or implement the ideas that have been planned.